1959 New Jersey Senate election

 The 1959 New Jersey Senate elections were held on November 3.

 The elections took place midway through the second term of Governor Robert Meyner.
 Eleven of New Jersey's 21 counties held regular elections for Senator; Cumberland County also held a special election to complete the unexpired term of W. Howard Sharp, who died in December 1958.

-Democrats gained three seats by flipping a seat each in Burlington, Camden, and Gloucester counties (which was vacant), as well as holding their vacant seat in Cumberland.
+Democrats gained two seats by flipping a seat in Burlington and Gloucester counties (which was vacant), as well as holding their vacant seat in Cumberland.
 Democrats nearly won control of the New Jersey Senate for the first time since 1915; only 567 votes separated victorious Republican Robert C. Crane and Democrat H. Roy Wheeler in Union County.

 Incumbents not running for re-election

 All ten incumbents ran for re-election.